 After selecting a metric, you can filter your query based on tag(s).
 For instance, you can use

 account:prod to scope your query to include only the metrics from your production hosts.
-For more information, please refer to our Tagging documentation.
+For more information, read the tagging documentation.

 Next, choose the granularity of your data using time rollup.
-In this example, we’ve defined that there will be one data point for every six minutes (360 seconds).
+In this example, you’ve defined that there is one data point for every hour (3600 seconds).
 You can also choose how you want to aggregate the data in each time bucket.
 By default, avg is applied, but other available options are sum, min, max, and count.
 If you wanted to apply max, you would use

 In Datadog, “space” refers to the way metrics are distributed over different hosts and tags.
-There are two different aspects of space that you can control: grouping and aggregation.
+There are two different aspects of space that you can control: aggregator and grouping

 You can modify your graph values with mathematical functions.
-This can mean performing arithmetic between an integer and a metric (e.g. multiply a metric by 2), or between two metrics (e.g. create a new timeseries for the memory utilization rate like this:
+This can mean performing arithmetic between an integer and a metric (for example, multiplying a metric by 2).
+Or performing arithmetic between two metrics (for example, creating a new timeseries for the memory utilization rate like this:

 jvm.heap_memory / jvm.heap_memory_max).

 Time aggregation and space aggregation are two important components of any query.
-Because understanding how these aggregations work will help you avoid misinterpreting your graphs, these concepts are explained in more detail below.
+Because understanding how these aggregations work helps you avoid misinterpreting your graphs, these concepts are explained in more detail below.

-Datadog stores a large volume of points, and in most cases it’s not possible to display them all on a graph—there would be more datapoints than pixels.
-Therefore, we use time aggregation to solve this problem by combining data points into time buckets.
+Datadog stores a large volume of points, and in most cases it’s not possible to display all of them on a graph.
+There would be more datapoints than pixels.
+Datadog uses time aggregation to solve this problem by combining data points into time buckets.
+For example, when examining four hours, data points are combined into two-minute buckets.
 This is called a rollup.
-As the time interval you’ve defined for your query increases, the granularity of your data becomes coarser.
+As the time interval you’ve defined for your query increases, the granularity of your data decreases.

 There are five aggregations you can apply to combine your data in each time bucket: sum, min, max, avg, and count.

-It’s important to remember that time aggregation is always applied in every query you make because we can’t display every point we store.
+It’s important to remember that time aggregation is always applied in every query you make.

-Space aggregation splits a single metric into multiple time series by tags such as host, container, region, etc. For instance, if you were interested in viewing the latency of your EC2 instances by region, you would need to use space aggregation to combine each region’s hosts.
+Space aggregation splits a single metric into multiple timeseries by tags such as host, container, and region.
+For instance, if you wanted to view the latency of your EC2 instances by region, you would need to use space aggregation’s grouping by functionality to combine each region’s hosts.

-The Datadog agent doesn’t make a separate request to our servers for every single data point you send.
+The Datadog Agent doesn’t make a separate request to Datadog’s servers for every single data point you send.
 Instead, it reports values collected over a flush time interval.
 The metric’s type determines how the values collected from your host over this interval are aggregated for submission.

-A count type will add up all the submitted values in a time interval; this would be suitable for a metric tracking the number of website hits, for instance.
+A count type adds up all the submitted values in a time interval.
+This would be suitable for a metric tracking the number of website hits, for instance.

-If you’re more interested in the number of hits per second, the rate type takes the count and divides it by the length of the time interval.
+The rate type takes the count and divides it by the length of the time interval.
+This is useful if you’re interested in the number of hits per second.

-A gauge type will take the last value reported during the interval.
+A gauge type takes the last value reported during the interval.
 This type would make sense for tracking RAM or CPU usage, where taking the last value provides a representative picture of the host’s behavior during the time interval.
-In this case, using a different type such as count would probably lead to inaccurate and extreme values, which highlights the importance of choosing the correct metric type.
+In this case, using a different type such as count would probably lead to inaccurate and extreme values.
+Choosing the correct metric type ensures accurate data.

 A distribution is similar to a histogram, but it summarizes values submitted during a time interval across all hosts in your environment.
 You can also choose to report multiple percentiles: p50, p75, p90, p95, and p99.
-You can learn more about this powerful feature here.
+You can learn more about this powerful feature in the Distributions documentation.

 The Metrics Summary page displays a list of your metrics reported to Datadog under a specified time frame: the past hour, day, or week.
 Metrics can be filtered by metric name or tag.

-Click on any metric name to display a sidepanel with more detailed information.
-The metric panel displays key information for a given metric, including its metadata (type, unit, interval), number of distinct metrics, number of reporting hosts, number of tags submitted, and a table containing all tags submitted on a metric.
+Click on any metric name to display a details sidepanel with more detailed information.
+The details sidepanel displays key information for a given metric, including its metadata (type, unit, interval), number of distinct metrics, number of reporting hosts, number of tags submitted, and a table containing all tags submitted on a metric.
 Seeing which tags are being submitted on a metric helps you understand the number of distinct metrics reporting from it, since this number depends on your tag value combinations.

 Note: The number of distinct metrics reported in the details sidepanel on Metrics Summary does not define your bill.
-Please see your usage details for a precise accounting of your usage over the past month.
+See your usage details for a precise accounting of your usage over the past month.

-Please see the full Metrics Summary documentation for more details.
+Read the metrics summary documentation for more details.